wp-plugins/wordbooker/readme.txt

 2. Wordbooker Options : Overrides when posting

 == Changelog ==

+= Version 2.1.19  29/09/2012 =
+- Fix an issue with gravatars not displaying properly when there is no gravatar associated with the commenter
+- Put in a check for Attachment post types
+- Fixed a problem where invalid but not null Facebook IDs broke the cron job.
+- Fixed a prob where sometimes user settings were lost on scheduling a post.
+- Minor change to the refresh token process to reduce load on the server.
+- Added code to delete records from Wordbooker Comments table when a comment is deleted from the blog.
+- Changes to the Status Fetch to reduce incidents of incorrect status messages being posted.
+- Added option to Comment Admin page to remove a comment entry from the Wordbooker Comments table

 = Version 2.1.18  03/09/2012 =
 - Rollback some changes in the curl include file which were from 2.2